MPH Public Health (Web-based Learning) / Course details

 On completion of this unit, successful course members will be able to:

-- Understand how digital health interventions and data collection/analysis tools can be incorporated into research and practice
+- Investigate how data collection and analysis tools can be incorporated into research and practice

-- Analyse policies and interventions on digital health and evaluate their impact on health
+- Analyse digital health research, policies and interventions and evaluate their impact on health

-- Appraise the opportunities and challenges involved in incorporating digital tools into public health research and practice
+- Critically appraise the opportunities and challenges involved in incorporating digital tools into public health research and practice

 Teaching and learning methods

 This online course unit will include text provided by the tutors and required and additional reading of articles, policies and media publications.
 It will include reflective study tasks, and topic-based discussions hosted on Blackboard.
-There will be a graded, mid-term formative assessment, complemented by ungraded, self-administered quizzes for students to gage their own progress.
 A final graded, summative, written assignment will be set.
 Material provided will be diverse in nature, and include peer-reviewed publications (accessed through the University library), and key publications from international research and conferences.
 Media articles and videos will also be included to demonstrate the implications and impacts of digital innovation in the context of health.
 Digital health specialists will be invited for recorded interviews, allowing students to obtain insights from experts in the field.
 Throughout the unit, all participants are encouraged to link the course materials to their experiences in every day practice.
-All students will receive written feedback following the mid and final summative assignments.
+All students will receive written feedback following the final summative assignment.

 - Analytical skills